julakshah/visual-slam/README.md

 # Visual Odometry

 The goal of this project is to implement visual odometry with a monocular camera.
-By identifying keypoints, tracking them across multiple frames, and using that information to determine the camera's motion.
+By identifying keypoints, tracking them across multiple frames, and using that information to estimate a transform between camera poses, we can determine a camera's motion.

 To do this, we started by utilizing existing codebases to create a full pipeline that executed visual odometry.
-We proceeded to implement custom FAST and BRIEF code for keypoint identification and feature extraction respectively.
+We proceeded to implement custom FAST and BRIEF code for keypoint identification and feature extraction respectively, as well as writing our the higher-level steps of visual odometry.

 ## Using the Code